 Stretching is one of the most well-known athletic habits.
 Shoot, we started hearing about it in our first P.E. class in grade school!

-The truth is, it needs to become a priority if you’re looking to perform your best, look your best, and reduce the risk of injury.
+However, it should be something you work into your plan if you’re looking to perform your best, look your best, and reduce the risk of injury.

-Stretching can improve the range of motion for your limbs or joints, reduce stiffness and soreness, and help you prepare for different athletic activities.
+Stretching can improve the flexibility of your muscles, help with the range of motion for your limbs or joints, reduce stiffness and soreness, and help you prepare for different athletic activities.

-There are a few types of stretching techniques, but the two you need to focus on the most are active/dynamic and static stretching.
+There are a few types of stretching techniques, but the two you will hear a lot about are active/dynamic and static stretching.

-Active stretching is moving into a stretched position for 3-5 seconds at a time for about 5-10 times.
-It’s usually best to do before exercise or cardio such as running, because it loosens up tight muscles and helps with proper body mechanics.
+Active stretching is moving into a lightly stretched position for 3-5 seconds at a time for about 5-10 times.
+It’s usually best to do before exercise or cardio such as running, because it can loosen up tight muscles and help with proper body mechanics.

 Static stretching is used more for lengthening tight muscles.
-This is typically done by holding a stretch for 20-30 seconds on an average, 60 seconds if needed, and doing so 3-5 times.
+This is done by holding a stretch for longer, typically 60 to 120 seconds if needed, and doing so 3-5 times.

 You’ll also want to make sure not to hold your breath as you stretch ...
 I struggled with that for a long time.
 Taking a few beginner yoga classes helped me learn how to maintain breathing throughout a stretch.

-Foam rolling, also called self-myofascial release, is a great way to help improve mobility and flexibility!
+Foam rolling, also called self-myofascial release, can be a great way to help improve mobility and flexibility!

 Although most people perform this technique using a foam roller (hence the name) – a long tubular accessory common in many yoga or cardio workout regimens – it can also be performed using a lacrosse ball, softball, or your own hands.